 No matter how much scheduling you do to maximize your free time and use it for studying for the SAT, you’re still bound to find pockets of ‘dead’ time here and there.
 You can always use this to study for the SAT as well.

 To effectively make use of this time, you might need some handy study tools on hand.
 This is why it’s also recommended that you always carry a small SAT review book or some flashcards with you anywhere you go.

 This way, you can effectively make use of any idle time you find to prepare for the SAT.

 Brush up on your grammar.

 Grammar tends to be a weak point for a lot of students, so it would be a good idea for you to pay extra attention to this area and learn SAT grammar rules we covered in this guide.

 Perfect doing mental math.

-Math is another area a lot of students tend to struggle in so it would be ideal for you to also pay more attention to this topic.
-Using a subject-specific SAT math study guide might just benefit you if you’re one of the many who needs to pull your score up.
+Math is another area a lot of students tend to struggle in so it would be ideal for you to also pay more attention to SAT mathematics topics.
+Reading our practice tips for the SAT math section will benefit you if you’re one of the many who needs to pull your score up.
 Also, check out which formulas you have to learn to do well in the SAT.

 Do not overstress yourself.

 It would feel like your future depends on an impressive SAT score so it’s understandable that you can get stressed while preparing for the big day.
 However, you certainly don’t have to worry much about your score’s weight to your admission process.